bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/build-an-application.md

 * Choose OCIO Object Storage for large-scale file storage (more than 100Gi) or user-uploaded files

-* Avoid storing files in a database, as it degrades performance.
-Instead, use object storage and reference file locations in a database table.
-You can find out more about provisioning an object storage bucket from your ministry DevOps specialist, or from the [#object-storage](https://chat.developer.gov.bc.ca/channel/object-storage)  channel on RocketChat.
+* Avoid storing files in a database (also known as "blobs"), as it degrades performance.
+Instead, store your files according to the recommendations in the previous two points, and then reference file locations in a database table.
 This approach allows you to leverage the powerful querying capabilities of a database without burdening the database storage with unsuitable data.

 ### Database storage and software